mytechstuff/titan-coffee-run/sprint_1_notes.md

 ---

-## Sprint 1 Summary & Next priorities
-- Completed core client-side form, validation, qualification logic, UI for decisions, validation table and CSV export, and accessibility fixes.
-- Recommended next work (Sprint 2 candidates):
-  1. Add automated, repeatable tests (Playwright/Cypress) that assert DOM/ARIA and CSV export contents.
-  2. Add unit tests for `src/qualify.js` logic (income thresholds, edge cases).
-  3. Improve test coverage for per-field blur handlers and reset behavior.
-  4. Add JSDoc and small refactors to make `assets/js/apply-form.js` easier to test.

----

-If you'd like, I can now:
-- Add a small Playwright test suite for a subset of these scenarios (smoke + accessibility assertions), or
-- Create a manual QA checklist (spreadsheet/CSV) from the test cases we wrote.

-Tell me which follow-up you prefer and I'll add it to the todo list and start it.

----

 ## Task 13 — Code documentation (comments, JSDoc, and examples)
 - Description: Add documentation and inline comments to the JavaScript source (`assets/js/apply-form.js` and `src/qualify.js`) so other developers can quickly understand intent, inputs/outputs, and error modes.
 - Status: In progress (recommendations added below)